hhh2012aa/Netlogo_Lesson1/README.md

 ```crt 1``` or
 ```create turtles 1 ```

-Create a turtle with given attributes:
+Create a turtle with given attributes:ddddd

 ```
 create-turtles 1 [set color green